Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 jar -cfe MyExtension.jar MyExtension MyExtension.class
 ```

+The `-cp` option sets the Java class-path - the set of directories or jar archived in which it searches for classes.

 (you'll need to adjust the paths to your jar files appropriately unless they're in the current directory)

+*Windows Note:* Paths and the Java class-path use `;` as a seperator in Windows (rather than `:` as *nix, as shown above)

 ### Running